 You can also use event handlers to monitor the size of asynchronous action queues.
-If a queue becomes full this might indicate a problem, or that applications are making requests to Instagram Connector faster than they can be processed.
+If a queue becomes full this might indicate a problem, or that applications are making requests to Documentum Connector faster than they can be processed.

-Instagram Connector can call an event handler for the following events.
+Documentum Connector can call an event handler for the following events.

-OnStart The OnStart event handler is called when Instagram Connector starts processing an asynchronous action.
-OnFinish The OnFinish event handler is called when Instagram Connector successfully finishes processing an asynchronous action.
+processing an asynchronous action.

+OnFinish The OnFinish event handler is called when Documentum Connector successfully finishes processing an asynchronous action.

 OnError The OnError event handler is called when an asynchronous action fails and cannot continue.

 OnQueueEvent The OnQueueEvent handler is called when an asynchronous action queue becomes full, becomes empty, or the queue size passes certain thresholds.

-A QueueFull event occurs when the action queue becomes full.
-A QueueFilling event occurs when the queue size exceeds a configurable threshold (QueueFillingThreshold) and the last event was a QueueEmpty or QueueEmptying event. • A QueueEmptying event occurs when the queue size falls below a configurable threshold (QueueEmptyingThreshold) and the last event was a QueueFull or
+- A QueueFull event occurs when the action gueue becomes full. - A QueueFilling event occurs when the queue size exceeds a configurable threshold (QueueFillingThreshold) and the last event was a QueueEmpty or QueueEmptying event. - A QueueEmptying event occurs when the queue size falls below a configurable threshold (QueueEmptyingThreshold) and the last event was a QueueFull or QueueFilling event. - A QueueEmpty event occurs when the action queue becomes empty.

-QueueFilling event.

-• A QueueEmpty event occurs when the action queue becomes empty.

-Instagram Connector supports the following types of event handler:
+Documentum Connector supports the following types of event handler:

-- The TextFileHandler writes event data to a text file. - The HttpHandler sends event data to a URL. - The LuaHandler runs a Lua script.
+- The TextFileHandler writes event data to a text file. - The HttpHandler sends event data to a URL.

+• The LuaHandler runs a Lua script.
 The event data is passed into the script.